borisdev/research/artifactor/questions.md

 3. Can I get a smaller query to play with?
 4. Does the DB allow you to cache results?
 5. How much do you pay for each query result?

-## Some thoughts
+6. Is iterating fast to experiment with new features relating to new reports critical for the business?
+If so we can transform the data into a relation DB, which might give you a powerful tool to accelerate development, ie. spit out more reports with less cognitive load?

-At first glance it, I am wondering if you should save all the data to your own DB so then you only need to fetch a small amount of data using a narrow time filter to speed things up a lot ie. just need to query the vendor API for the most recent blocks?
+7. Is latency a factor, if so a DB will additionally, allow you to filter data using a narrow time filter to www.indexing.co to speed things up a lot ie. you just need to query the vendor API for the most recent blocks?
 At the same, maybe having the user wait 10s is not such a big deal, and less of an issue or business cost than adding a new DB?

-I still have not worked out how to optimize the query or the logic.

-I want to play around with a smaller version of the second query and then think through the logic and see if we can find low hanging fruit changes.
+8. I want to play around with a smaller version of the second query.
+I wonder if you can set me up with the same sort of env but with a smaller artists?

-Perhaps you can send the query to their customer service?
+9. Perhaps you can send the query to www.indexing.co customer service?

+## TODOs for me

+- [ ] I still have not worked out how to optimize the query or the logic.
+- [ ] I still need to make a domain model of the data ie. understand your mental model of all the data and relationships and what is the most relevant stuff